-Purchase seeds or collect them from existing plants when the 4- to 8-inch-long seed pods are light brown, in late summer or early fall.
+Purchase seeds or collect them from existing plants when the four- to eight-inch-long seed pods are light brown, in late summer or early fall.

 You can store the seeds in an airtight container in the refrigerator for about a year.

-Crossvine seeds don’t need any special preparation, and you can expect a 90% germination rate, more or less.
+Crossvine seeds don’t need any special preparation, and you can expect a 90 percent germination rate, more or less.

 Plant seeds in a well-draining planter containing a mixture of peat, coarse sand, and perlite.
-Bury each seed 1 to 2 inches deep and water well.
+Bury each seed one to two inches deep and water well.

 Keep the soil moist but don’t overwater.
 Expect germination within three weeks.

-You can direct sow outdoors in fall, or after the last frost.
+You can direct sow outdoors in fall, or in spring after the last frost.

-To propagate crossvine from cuttings, use a sharp, clean cutting implement to cut off a healthy, 6- to 8-inch stem in late spring or early summer.
+To propagate crossvine from cuttings, use a sharp, clean cutting implement to cut off a healthy, six- to eight-inch stem in late spring or early summer.

 Prepare a well-draining container with growing medium.
 Insert a pencil in the soil and remove it to create a hole for planting.